Search

 With the level of cyber risk rapidly increasing, such cooperation may be more a factor of “when” than “if.”
 The stakes are high—cyber breaches can be catastrophic for citizens and can jeopardize our national security.
 For instance, if power grids are breached in major cities, transportation systems, hospital systems and other crucial resources would become inaccessible, and an adversary would have an easier entry point to attack.

-Getting Started: Industry Sectors Must lead
+Getting Started: Industry Sectors Must Lead

 Such cooperation among asset operators can only be achieved by the operators themselves.
 The government can’t organize and operate such a civilian collective defense, nor can technology consultants or outsourcers, though they may play supporting roles.